 Say hello to Good Day Club!

-In May 2019, after many months of work, Good Day Rentals became Good Day Club – a name which much better reflects what they now do as a business.
-At the beginning it was just furniture hire, then about a year in they launched event design and styling, adding neon sign hire in late 2017 and graphic design in mid-2018, plus a bunch of new things that they’ve since let go of.
+In May 2019, Good Day Rentals became Good Day Club – a name that much better reflects what they now do as a business.
+In the beginning, it was just furniture hire, then about a year in they launched event design and styling, adding neon sign hire in late 2017 and graphic design in mid-2018, plus a bunch of new things that they’ve since let go of.

 Meet the team

-Co-founder and general manager at Good Day Club, Dave Bunting is even more of an expert [not true] at stacking chairs than creative director Kate Forsyth.
-Dave takes care of most of the behind-the-scenes stuff, like making sure orders get delivered intact and on time, repairing furniture following admission to the Good Day Club Chair Hospital, and turning Kate’s super-rad ideas for furniture or props into actual things.
+Co-founder and kiwi, Dave Bunting is even more of an expert [not true] at stacking chairs than creative director Kate Forsyth.
+Dave takes care of most of the quite boring behind-the-scenes stuff, repairing furniture following admission to the Good Day Club Chair Hospital, and turning Kate’s super-rad ideas for furniture or props into actual things.